 Burns and scalds

 Burns can be caused by heat such as a fire, or by caustic substances such as acids or alkalis (lye).
 Unless you witness these injuries, they may initially go unnoticed until a scab or an area of skin or hair loss is discovered.
 This is because the initial wounds are usually hidden by the dog’s fur.
-If you see your pet get burned or scalded, cool the burned area by running water over the burn, or covering it with cold wet towels.
-If a caustic substance caused the burn, rinse with cool water for 15 minutes to remove or dilute the caustic material and soothe the pain.
+If you see your pet get burned or scalded, cool the burned area by running water over the burn or covering it with cold wet towels.
+Rinse with cool water for 15 minutes to remove or dilute the caustic material and soothe the pain if a caustic substance caused the burn.
 If skin loss is noticed, protect the area with a clean covering.
-In all cases, contact your veterinarian immediately.
+In all cases, contact your vet immediately.

 Convulsions or seizures

 A seizure is a series of violent, uncontrolled spasms.
 Most seizures last for less than two minutes.
 If a seizure lasts more than five minutes or if several seizures occur in rapid succession, your dog requires immediate veterinary treatment to prevent permanent damage.

 During the seizure, DO NOT put your hand in its mouth.
 The dog WILL NOT swallow its tongue.
 Protect the dog from injuring itself, but otherwise do not attempt to interrupt the seizure.
 Once your dog has recovered from the seizure, keep it warm and provide reassurance by talking calmly or patting him.
 Your dog will require veterinary attention to determine the cause of the seizures, but as long as the seizure wasn’t prolonged, you can book the appointment at your earliest convenience.